Our School Day

 We open our doors from 8.50am.
 We choose our lunches and register.
 Usually in the morning sessions we focus on reading, writing and maths.

-Reception: Children in Reception classes are welcome to bring their grown-ups into class with them to complete the morning challenge.
-This is a great time to speak to staff and enjoy taking part in a short activity with your child.
+Reception: Children in Reception classes are welcome to bring their grown-ups to class with them to choose their lunch and hang up their coats and bags.
+This is a great time to speak to staff and help your child become independent in their morning jobs.

-Key Stage One: Children in Years One and Two (Key Stage One) are welcome to bring their grown ups into the classroom from 8.50am to enjoy some shared reading time.
-As with Reception, this is a good chance to speak to staff and spend some time with a good book.
+Key Stage One: Children in Years One are welcome to bring their grown ups to the classroom from 8.50am.
+As with Reception, this is a good chance to speak to staff and help the children with their morning jobs.
+Year Two children meet their teachers in the playground at just before 9am.

 Key Stage Two: The children enjoy their morning playtime at 11am.
 They are welcome to bring in a healthy snack.